English and Media Studies

 We are proud to offer three diverse and important A-Level courses, which equip our students to navigate the modern world and enable them to pursue further education: English Language, English Literature, and Media Studies.

-For English Language, we enter our pupils for the OCR A-Level English Language specification.
-A Level English Language builds on students’ prior knowledge of the English language and allows pupils to approach English from a linguistic perspective.
+For English Language, we enter our students for the OCR A-Level English Language specification.
+A Level English Language builds on students’ prior knowledge of the English language and allows students to approach English from a linguistic perspective.
 The course includes three components: ‘Exploring Language’, ‘Dimensions of Linguistic Variation’, and ‘Independent Language Research’.
-Students have the opportunity to critically engage with a range of authentic texts, study and apply a range of theories and theorists to their understanding, and judiciously evaluate attitudes towards language and speakers in a variety of concepts.
+Students have the opportunity to critically engage with a range of authentic texts, study and apply theories and the key ideas of theorists to their understanding, and judiciously evaluate attitudes towards language and speakers in a variety of concepts.
 As well as this, students explore language use in particular contexts across time and place.

 For English Literature, we enter our pupils for the AQA A-Level English Literature A specification.
 The course entails the study of a broad range of texts, from various different forms, eras, and genres.
 In Year 12, we explore the presentation of love in all its guises throughout history, whilst in Year 13 we analyse the stirring and ground-breaking literature of the First World War.
 The pupils are also given the opportunity to compare two texts of their choosing for their Non-Examined Assessment.